transloadit/uppy/website/src/docs/progressbar.md

 ### `id: 'ProgressBar'`

 A unique identifier for this ProgressBar.
-Defaults to `'ProgressBar'`.
+It defaults to `'ProgressBar'`.
 Use this if you need to add multiple ProgressBar instances.

 ### `target: null`